 Tip: You can use ProofHub for planning, prioritizing, and streamlining your workflow.

 All of us are different.
 We have different habits and different styles of working.
 Some work best when they work in continuation while others bring out their A-game when they work in small intervals of time.
 Thus, it’s important for us to understand how our body and brain work.
 We can use this information to develop a technique that works best to increase our attention span.

 The University of Chicago explains how getting in ‘flow’ can help you strengthen your ability to concentrate and maximize your performance and learning levels.
 To increase its effectiveness, you can set self-imposed deadlines.
 The sense of urgency would direct your mind to work in the most efficient manner and get more work done.

 4. Take short breaks

-Sometimes, when you can’t focus on a task anymore, the best thing you can do is to take a break.
+Sometimes, when you can’t focus on a task anymore, the best thing you can do is take a break.
 Our brains are not designed to retain attention for longer hours.
-Moreover, sitting at your desk looking at the screen for long could lead to lethargy, fatigue, and headache.
+Moreover, sitting at your desk looking at the screen for a long could lead to lethargy, fatigue, and headache.
 That’s why it is advisable to take short breaks after every 60 minutes of continuous work.

-An article published in the Journal Cognition says, “Deactivating and reactivating your goals allows you to stay focused.
+An article published in the Journal of Cognition says, “Deactivating and reactivating your goals allows you to stay focused.
 Also, when faced with long tasks such as studying before a final exam or working on a project, it is best to impose small breaks on yourself to stay focused on your task.”